 Fuel Cap Integrity Test: Tests whether gasoline fumes can leak out from your tank around the cap.
 Gasoline fumes contain high levels of harmful pollutants, including benzene, a known carcinogen.
 Studies by the United States Environmental Protection Agency show that around 30 percent of all the emissions from a vehicle are in the form of fuel evaporation, usually from the fuel tank.

 Fuel Cap Visual Test: As part of a Smog Check inspection, the technician visually inspects the fuel tank cap for defects, (i.e. cracked or deteriorated rubber seal).
 The technician will either pass or fail the fuel cap visual test based on observations made during the test.

 Fuel Evaporative Controls: Also known as the charcoal canister, this system stops vapors from the carburetor bowl and the gas tank from evaporating into the atmosphere.

-Fuel Type: Only vehicles fueled by gasoline, natural gas, and propane are currently included in the Smog Check program.
-Light-duty diesel vehicles are excluded.
+Fuel Type: Vehicles fueled by gasoline, E85, natural gas, propane, and diesel are currently included in the Smog Check program.

-Functional Inspection: The second of the three vital parts of the California Smog Check.
+Functional Inspection: The second of the three vital parts of the California Smog Check performed on the BAR-97 equipment.
 The functional check ensures the correct vehicle timing and EGR System function.
 The engine malfunction light is also part of the functional inspection.
 Emissions system defects identified during the functional inspection are considered unhealthy for the air and result in an overall Smog Check failure.

 Gross Vehicle Weight Rating (GVWR): Gross Vehicle Weight Rating is the weight of the vehicle plus the maximum load it is designed to carry.
 This differs from the vehicle's Test Weight.